versacommerce/versacommerce_app/README.md

 *Note: It's recommended to use this on a new Rails project, so that the generator won't overwrite/delete some of your files.*

+## Register your app first

+To use the VersaCommerce API you will need an application registration for your store.

+1. SignUp as an developer: http://app.versacommerce.de/developer/signup
+2. Login to your developer account: http://app.versacommerce.de/developer
+3. Register your app.

 ## Installation

 ``` sh